MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/steps-desync.md

 This example will create discrepancies in the test report if both apply:
 - Multiple devices are being tested.
-- Each path is taken by at least 1 device.
+- Each path is taken by at least one device.

 ### Pseudocode workaround
 ```